-The Company had goodwill balances of \$2.9 million at June 30, 2017 and September 30, 2016, associated with the acquisition of IDchecker which occurred during fiscal year 2015.
-For information regarding the acquisition of IDchecker, see Note 2 to the Company's consolidated financial statements.
-Goodwill represents the excess of costs over fair value of assets of businesses acquired.
+The Company had a goodwill balance of \$10.0 million at December 31, 2017, representing the excess of costs over fair value of assets of businesses acquired.
 Goodwill acquired in a business combination and determined to have an indefinite useful life is not amortized, but instead is tested for impairment at least annually in accordance with ASC 350.
+The following table summarizes changes in the balance of goodwill during the three months ended December 31, 2017 (amounts shown in thousands):